Visual Tools

 Trigonometry Terms and Definitions

-A geometric figure formed by two rays sharing a common endpoint, measured as the rotation from one ray (the initial side) to the other (the terminal side).
+A figure formed by two rays sharing a common endpoint (vertex), representing the amount and direction of rotation from one ray to the other.

-An angle measured counterclockwise from the initial side to the terminal side.
+An angle generated by counterclockwise rotation from the initial side to the terminal side.

-An angle measured clockwise from the initial side to the terminal side.
+An angle generated by clockwise rotation from the initial side to the terminal side.

 Degree